kyprifog/ballista/docs/user-guide/src/docker-compose.md

 # Installing Ballista with Docker Compose

-*NOTE:* Ballista 0.4.0 is still under development and this page is out of date.
-Please see the [benchmarks](https://github.com/ballista-compute/ballista/tree/main/rust/benchmarks/tpch) for current usage.
+*NOTE: Ballista 0.4.0 is still under development and there are no published Docker images yet.
+Please refer to the [developer documentation](https://github.com/ballista-compute/ballista/tree/main/docs) for instructions on building Docker images locally.*

 Docker Compose is a convenient way to launch executors when testing locally.
 This example `docker-compose.yaml` demonstrates how to start a Ballista Rust executor and how to mount a data volume into the container.